gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

-The following are the features that have been promoted in this Gradle release.
+This Gradle release promotes the following features to stable:

-`getTestSources` and `getTestResources` are stable/promoted now.
+- `getTestSources` and `getTestResources`

-`getDestinationDirectory` and `getTestResults` are stable/promoted now.
+- `getDestinationDirectory` and `getTestResults`

 ## Fixed issues

 ## Known issues